amiika/ziffers-paper/ziffers.md

 Numerical systems for score, harmonic or melodic writing – less commonly encountered than their staff-based counterparts – have historically served as compositional tools for polyphonic contrapuntal notation [@davantes1560], early theoretical endeavours in algorithmic composition [@kircher1650] or in pedagogy and teaching [@rousseau1781projet].
 Finding a new breath during the late nineteenth-century through the Galin-Paris-Chevré notation [@dauphin2012devenir], the practice spread to Asia where it is widely used, known and practiced, sometimes concurrently with standard staff notation.
 Some specialized applications of numbered notation can also be found in the toolset of contemporary ethnomusicologists and ethnomathematicians that often take advantage of the versatility of symbolic cipher notation to devise notation systems capable of formalizing musical systems or previously non-written musical practices [@chemillier2002ethnomusicology].

 We perceive – as a thought experiment – the use of mininotations [@magnusson2018performing] as modern live coding analogues to previously mentioned numerical music notation systems.
 In that regard, with their conciseness and economy of expression, we observe that older non-computer based numerical notations systems are adequate fits for the domain but have never been fully transposed and applied to the realm of live coding performance.
 Strikingly, we see them being used by musicians and music theorists alike as pragmatic and practical tools for draft notation and information sharing.
 In our opinion, the versatility of pitch-based number notations as well as their adequacy to the traditional way of inputting complex data structures (as lists, arrays or ordered data) in the most music programming languages [@roads1996computer;@dannenberg2018languages] make this type of notation a fruitful exploration domain for live coding and computer-based music notation alike.
 Generative numeric notation can also mitigate the separation between static and dynamic music notation languages as defined by Dannenberg's typology of the domain.
-Examples such as Adagio [@dannenberg1986cmu], ABC [@walshaw2011abc],  Guido [@hoos1998guido], MML [@mml2001], MusicXML [@good2001musicxml], Lilypond [@nienhuys2003lilypond] or MusicTXT [@li2021musictxt], as static languages, focus on the encoding of musical information on fixed medium while other dynamic languages such as Nyquist [@dannenberg1997machine], SuperCollider [@mccartney2002rethinking], Sonic Pi [@aaron2016sonic], TidalCycles [@mclean2010tidal], Open Music [@bresson2017next], OpusModus [@opusmodus2022], often extends musical notation by blending it with computational models of control flow, sound processing capabilities or binding different means of sonic writing: "The instrument incorporates notational elements, but conversely the notational is becoming increasingly instrumental and systematic" [@magnusson2019sonic].
+Examples such as Adagio [@dannenberg1986cmu], ABC [@walshaw2011abc],  Guido [@hoos1998guido], MML [@mml2001], MusicXML [@good2001musicxml], HumDrum [@huron2002music], Lilypond [@nienhuys2003lilypond] or MusicTXT [@li2021musictxt], as static languages, focus on the encoding of musical information on fixed medium while other dynamic languages such as Nyquist [@dannenberg1997machine], SuperCollider [@mccartney2002rethinking], Sonic Pi [@aaron2016sonic], TidalCycles [@mclean2010tidal], Open Music [@bresson2017next], OpusModus [@opusmodus2022], often extends musical notation by blending it with computational models of control flow, sound processing capabilities or binding different means of sonic writing: "The instrument incorporates notational elements, but conversely the notational is becoming increasingly instrumental and systematic" [@magnusson2019sonic].

 # OBJECTIVES: SPECIFICATION OF A CROSS-PLATFORM NOTATION SYSTEM